 NMJC has a limited check-cashing policy.
 Students may cash personal checks for up to \$25 at any of the cashier's windows.
 Checks without personal printed information (counter checks) will not be accepted.
 The student must have proper identification, and the check must not be a two-party check or a payroll check.
 There is a \$25 charge for each returned check.
-ATM's are located on the east side of the campus and in the Ben Alexander Student Learning Center for the student's convenience.
+An ATM is located in the Ben Alexander Student Learning Center for the student's convenience.